yuan-cc/am3_test_documentation/docs/installAM3.md

-# Installing AM3
+# Installation

 AM3 can be installed either through docker or by compiling the code yourself.

 ## Docker

+[Gaetan, can you insert some info here please]

 ## Compiling yourself

+Alternatively, you can compile the code yourself.
+Note that here we discuss the procedure for compiling shared python library as interface to the code; If you would like to use the code directly in its native language C++, see [addref].

+Due to library dependencies we stronlgy recommend compiling and using in the same environment!
+This implies *(a)* compiling on the machine (or laptop) that you want to use it on, ideally *(b)* also in the same python environment.
+The latter can be realised by creating a fixed conda environment

 ### Prerequisites:

 1. python3
-    - pybind11
+    - pybind11: install e.g. through conda `sudo conda install pybind11`

 2. g++
-    - gsl library: `sudo apt install libgsl-dev`
+    - gsl library: install e.g. through your standard package manager (apt/dnf/...) using `sudo apt install libgsl-dev`

 3. make

 ### Making AM3:

-1. Check if the paths in the AM3 Makefile are correct.
-I used the following:
+1. Adjust the paths in the makefile

     ````
     PYTHON_BASE = $(shell python -c "import sys; print(sys.base_prefix)")